Ecuador: Return to democracy (1979–present)

 A notable event was the Cenepa War fought between Ecuador and Peru in 1995.

-Ecuador won its first Olympic medal in the 1996 Summer Olympics in Atlanta when Jefferson Pérez won gold in the 20 km walk.

 Ecuador adopted the U.S. dollar on 13 April 2000 as its national currency and on 11 September, the country eliminated the Ecuadorian sucre, in order to stabilize the country's economy.
 The U.S. Dollar has been the only official currency of Ecuador since then.